 Looking at the Societal Aspects of Climate

-What is ‘the sociological history of climate change’?
+What is ‘the history of climate & society’?

 How did you learn about climate change?
 Did you delve into the scientific literature and come up with a detached conclusion?
-No-one does this.
+Nobody does this.

 Concern over climate change lives within our society.
 My parents told me about how humans were destroying the planet.
 My teachers told me about the greenhouse effect at school.
 The TV told me.
 The internet told me.
 Greta Thunburg, Al Gore, and even Boris Johnson told me.
 Climate change is a societal force as well as a physical phenomenon.